verrazzano/docs/content/en/docs/guides/migrate/integrate/opensearch/_index.md

 {{< /clipboard >}}

 ### Create OpensearchUser for Fluent Bit
-Apply the following `Secret` to create the password for OpensearchUser and `OpensearchUser` to create a OpensearchUser with that password.
+Apply the following `Secret` to create the password for OpensearchUser, and `OpensearchUser` to create an OpensearchUser with that password.

-The following instructions create the `OpensearchUser` with name `log-pusher-user` and its password `admin` is stored as base64 encoded in `log-pusher-cred` secret.
+The following instructions create the `OpensearchUser` with the name `log-pusher-user` and its password `admin` is stored as base64 encoded in the `log-pusher-cred` secret.
-You are suggested to use some different password.
+You should use a different password.

 {{< clipboard >}}
 <div class="highlight">